t7yang/vscode-typed-theme-generator/README.md

 ## Features

-- Design your theme with TypeScript and well type defination including every property information (hovering).
+- Design your theme with TypeScript and well type definition including every property information (hovering).
-- Support generate variant colors theme and variable.
+- Support generate variant colors theme with variable.
 - Provide a helper function to add alpha (in rgba) to color and even variable.
 - Regenerate themes after edited (watch mode) with `ts-node-dev` add update contribution field in `package.json`.